Updated March 23, 2023

-Difference Between PowerShell vs Command Prompt
+Difference Between PowerShell and Command Prompt

-Command prompt or cmd is a default application of windows that are used to interact with any windows objects in the windows os.
+Command prompt or cmd is a default application of windows that is used to interact with any windows objects in the windows os.
 It enables users to directly interact with the system.
-It is most widely used for executing batch files or run simple utilities.
+It is most widely used for executing batch files or running simple utilities.
 PowerShell is a more advanced version of cmd.
 It is not only an interface but also a scripting language that is used to carry out administrative tasks more easily.
 Most of the commands executed on cmd can be run on PowerShell as well.
 In this post, we will discuss the difference between Powershell vs Command Prompt in detail.

 Below are the top 14 differences between PowerShell vs Command Prompt:

-Key Differences between PowerShell vs Command Prompt
+Key Differences between PowerShell and Command Prompt

 Let’s discuss some of the major key differences between PowerShell vs Command Prompt:

-- The major key difference between PowerShell and command prompt is the understanding of what a command or cmdlet does for an average user.
-An average user will be able to guess what a PowerShell cmdlet is supposed to do just by looking at the cmdlet as most of the cmdlets are very easy to interpret because they follow an easy convention of a verb- followed by a noun.
+- The major key difference between PowerShell and command prompt is understanding what a command or cmdlet does for an average user.
+An average user will be able to guess what a PowerShell cmdlet is supposed to do just by looking at the cmdlet, as most of the cmdlets are very easy to interpret because they follow an easy convention of a verb- followed by a noun.

-- cmdlets follow the verb-noun convention, the first part of any cmdlet will specify the type of action the cmdlet is going to perform, i.e. get, set or add and since it is followed by a noun it will denote what the action will perform.
+- cmdlets follow the verb-noun convention, the first part of any cmdlet will specify the type of action the cmdlet is going to perform, i.e. get, set, or add, and since it is followed by a noun, it will denote what the action will perform.

 - Scripts can also be written in PowerShell to automate the tasks.
 PowerShell also has an ISE which makes it easier to write and debug scripts.
-Cmd cannot be used to interact with system objects in the core, whereas since PowerShell is built on .net platform it can interact with windows objects even at the core level.
+Cmd cannot be used to interact with system objects in the core, whereas since PowerShell is built on the .net platform, it can interact with windows objects even at the core level.

 - Cmd works only with text.
-PowerShell is like Linux and it works with pipes.
+PowerShell is like Linux, and it works with pipes.
 This means that the output of one cmdlet can be passed on to another cmdlet.
 This ensures that interaction between different programs in a system is possible or even interaction among different systems connected in a network.

-- PowerShell provides the user with the ability to create aliases for the cmdlets or scripts allowing them to switch back and forth between them in a seemingly easy manner.
+- PowerShell provides the user with the ability to create aliases for the cmdlets or scripts, allowing them to switch back and forth between them in a seemingly easy manner.
 The output in PowerShell is an object.

 PowerShell vs Command Prompt Comparison Table